-Justin Bieber Troll Bryan Asrary Arrested After Posing As Pop Star To Sextort Nude Pictures From 9-Year-Old Girl
+Justin Bieber Troll Bryan Asrary Arrested After Allegedly Posing As Pop Star To Sextort Nude Pictures From 9-Year-Old Girl

 — FOR JB | Voting Acc™ (@jaybiebzzvoting) January 17, 2017

 The mother’s report spawned the Human Trafficking Bureau of the Los Angeles County Sheriff’s Department to conduct an investigation into the victim’s claims.
 Search warrants for various online communication platforms and social media sites were quickly procured, and it didn’t take long for authorities to identify Bryan Asrary as their sextortion suspect.
-Once he was identified and that police realized who they were likely dealing with, they also realized that their suspect was doing his harassment from across the country in Massachusetts.
+Once he was identified and that police realized who they were likely dealing with, they also realized that their suspect was doing his alleged harassment from across the country in Massachusetts.

 “The evidence revealed that the sextortion had been committed from across the nation.”

 Police tracked Bryan Asrary down to his home in Revere, and showed up to arrest him on December 18.
-Upon his arrest, it was discovered that the 24-year-old had likely victimized many other young girls across the country by utilizing a similar scam.
+Upon his arrest, it was discovered that the 24-year-old had likely victimized many other young girls across the country by utilizing a similar scam, according to authorities.
 It is not clear if the Justin Bieber troll limited his celebrity impersonations to just Bieber.

 A video posted by Justin Bieber (@justnbieber) on